Music Industry Concentration

 Effective Fall 2025

 In partnership with the college’s Conservatory of Music, the Arts Management Music Industry concentration supports independent musicians and aspiring professionals committed to innovative and socially responsible approaches to envisioning and sustaining creative enterprise in live and recorded music across commercial and non-profit settings.
-Students who select the Music Industry concentration will build knowledge and competencies supporting careers in music production, touring, distribution, management and recording.

-- AMG 2200/Finance for the Arts, 3 credits OR AMG3030/Finance for the Arts II (3 credits)
+- AMG 2200/Finance for the Arts I or AMG3030/Finance for the Arts II (3 credits)

-- AMG 3015/Leadership and Management Techniques OR AMG3035/Intercultural Leadership and Management (3 credits)
+- AMG3015/Leadership and Management Techniques or AMG3035/Intercultural Leadership and Management (3 credits)

-- AMG 3100/Funding the Arts OR AMG4115/Arts Funding and Capital Formation (3 credits)
+- AMG 3100/Funding the Arts or AMG 4115/Arts Funding and Capital Formation (3 credits)

-- AMG 3170/Arts and Entertainment Law (3 credits)
+- AMG 3170/Arts and Entertainment Law (4 credits) or AMG4090/Law and the Arts (3 credits)

 - AMG 3520/Principles of Arts Marketing (3 credits)